marwahaha/biscottiCFG/README.md

 | `sht_ding_pres` alias (timing presets)	| `sht_ding_amby` timing of 0.95 sec (default). `sht_ding_revo` timing of 1.25 sec. `alias sht_ding_pres [PRESET]` to change. |

 # [^](#top "Back to Top")Close Captions
 The initial Close Captions were created by **Clovervidia** and edited by me.
-That includes all the ones alerting about current events around you, like an ‹ber being popped or a Scout catching fire etc. Most of the voice lines that are set to not say anything were also found by Clovervidia but I continued to support this, updating it as I find more voice lines that need to be taken care of.
+That includes all the ones alerting about current events around you, like an √úber being popped or a Scout catching fire etc. Most of the voice lines that are set to not say anything were also found by Clovervidia but I continued to support this, updating it as I find more voice lines that need to be taken care of.

 All the script-specific captions, like alerting you when engaging certain presets, were made by me.